telegraph/smart-stub/readme.txt

 Usage
 -----

-Engineers should create a class (e.g. MyStub) extending SmartStub and add the follwoing
+Engineers should create an Object (e.g. MyStub.scala) extending SmartStub and add the following

 1) Add a driver method: